How to pick the right high chair for baby

-Not only is it safer for them to be fully supported in a chair, it lets them learn how to eat better!
-This matters even through toddlerhood!
 Turns out, not all chairs are the same, and if you want your kid to have the best shot at eating it does make a difference what you feed them in.
+So how do you figure that out?

-- Ideally a chair with a movable foot rest or enough space to hack it, where you can make sure your kids knees are at a 90 degree angle.
+- Your little one’s knees should be at a 90 degree angle.
+Ideally a chair with a movable foot rest or enough space to hack it.

-Now that your baby is in the seat, how should it look?
+Now that your baby is in the seat, what should you check?

-- They should have enough support around their hips.
+- Check for proper hip support.
 You can use a towel if your baby is still not sitting fully unsupported and the chair doesn’t hug the hips.
-Ideally, they should be able to lean a bit forward in the chair and not slouch back.
+Ideally, baby should be able to lean a bit forward in the chair and not slouch back.

 - Secure baby with the safety straps

-- Feet flat on footrest.
+- The feet are flat on the footrest.
 If you can move the footrest, great!
 If not, attach a box to the footrest and use it to prop your kids feet on it.

-- Tray or table should be right below your baby’s breastbone.
+- The tray or table should be right below your baby’s breastbone.
 Sitting too low?
 Use a towel or something else to prop them up.
-This way they can reach and grab food on their tray or table easily!
+This way baby can reach and grab food on their tray or table easily!

 - Some experts recommend taking anti slip mats and putting them on your babies seat and footrest.
 This keeps them in one place and helps stabilize them for eating!